Portable Solar Panels and Generators vs. In-home Solar Options

 Portable Solar and Batteries in Reno

-Solar panels can also be used if you are using a portable solar battery on a week-long camp out.
-These solar panels allow you to charge your battery while you enjoy the sun.
-When you come back you have electricity to charge everything including your phone, GPS tablet, and rechargeable headlamp.
+Portable solar panels can also charge a portable solar battery during longer campouts.
+These solar panels allow the battery to charge while you enjoy the sun.
+Then when you come back to camp, you have electricity to recharge a variety of smaller electronics, including your phone, GPS tablet, and rechargeable headlamp.

-The problem is that all these activities are low-energy consumption activities.
-For instance, many Reno natives need to power their homes in an outage when power supply is interrupted, and a portable solar panel isn’t going to do a homeowner much good in this scenario.
+The problem comes when you need to power something that requires more electricity.
+For instance, many Reno natives need to power their homes in an outage.
+A portable solar panel isn’t going to do a homeowner much good in this scenario.

 Why Residential Solar with Battery and Backup Options is Better than Portable Solar for Most Reno Citizens